javiabellan/deep-learning/readme.md

   - **Oversample minority class**.
 But you can overfit.
   - **Weighted loss function** `CrossEntropyLoss(weight=[…])`
 - **Split** the data
-  - **Training** set: used for learning the parameters of the model.
+  - **Training set**: used for learning the parameters of the model.
-  - **Validation** set: used for evaluating model while training.
-Very important!
+  - **Validation set**: used for evaluating model while training.
+Don’t create a random validation set!
+Manually create one so that it matches the distribution of your data.
+Usaully a `10%` or `20%` of your train set.
     - N-fold cross-validation.
 Usually `10`
-  - **Test** set: used to get a final estimate of how well the network works.
+  - **Test set**: used to get a final estimate of how well the network works.
 - [**Preprocess**](http://cs231n.github.io/neural-networks-2/#datapre): Scale the inputs to have mean 0 and a variance of 1.
 Also linear decorrelation/whitening/pca helps a lot.
   - Option 1: **Normalization** `x = x-x.mean() / x.std()` *Most used*
      1. **Mean subtraction**: Center the data to zero. `x = x - x.mean()` fights vanishing and exploding gradients